jordanbaird/Restore/README.md

 [Read the full documentation here](https://jordanbaird.github.io/Restore/documentation/restore/)

-``Restore`` is a convenient, easy to use package that allows you to snapshot the state of an object for later restoration.
+``Restore`` is a convenient, easy to use package that allows you to take a snapshot of an object, and restore the object to the state it was in when the snapshot was taken.

 Start by creating a type that conforms to the ``RestorableObject`` protocol, and decorating the properties you wish to include in snapshots with the ``Restorable`` property wrapper.

 ```swift
 class FavoriteFruits: RestorableObject {